tschumel/MMM-handball-netz/README.md

 ## Determine the league-ID and league-phase of the league-schedule

-First find the league-ID of your favorit League in handball.net.
-Double check that you have actually accessed the league schedule and not the schedule of your favorite team!
+First find the league-ID of your favorit League in the Portal handball.net.
+Open the URl to the Portal in your Browser.
+Navigate to your favorit league schedule.
+Only the league schedule includes upcomming games for all Teams.
+So double check that you have actually accessed the league schedule and not the schedule of your favorite team!

-The URL should be structured as follows:
+The URL in the Browser should be structured as follows:
 ```
 `https://<DOMAIN>/ligen/<LEAGUE-ID>/spielplan`
 ```